ETHIOPIA – The South

 JIJIGA

-(pop 125,876 2007) became the capital city of Somali Region in 1995.
-Located in the Fafan Zone with 70 km (37 mi) west of the border with Somalia, the city has an elevation of 1,634 metres above sea level.
+(pop 125,876 2007) became the capital city of the Somali Region in 1995.
+Located in the Fafan Zone 70 km (37 mi) west of the border with Somalia, the city has an elevation of 1,634 metres above sea level.

 History.
-The region around Jijiga existed as early as thirteenth century.
-It is one of the mahalla or halting-places of the caravan route between Zeila and Harar.
+The region around Jijiga existed as early as the thirteenth century.
+It is one of the mahalla or halting places of the caravan route between Zeila and Harar.
 In 1893, it was a stockaded fort with a garrison of 25 men.
 Jijiga was founded in 1916 and organized in a square grid of streets, built a fort, dug several wells, encouraged agriculture, and made it into a modern urban centre.

 British.
 On 17 March 1941, during the East African Campaign of World War II, Jijiga was occupied by the British 1st African Division after the Italian garrison had already abandoned the city.
 They left in 1948.

-On 29 May 2008, following a heavy downpour the Jijiga River broke its banks and flooded several kebeles in the town and the vicinity killing 29 people.
+On 29 May 2008, following a heavy downpour, the Jijiga River broke its banks and flooded several kebeles in the town and the vicinity killing 29 people.

 It is predominantly Muslim.

 The climate of Jijiga is a subtropical highland climate, extremely wet and lush during rainy season, as with the rest of the Ethiopian highlands, Seasonal differences relate only to rainfall, as temperatures year-round are cool to mild in the mornings and uniformly very warm though not hot during the afternoons.
-The two rainy seasons occur July to September, and April to June.
+The two rainy seasons occur from July to September and April to June.

 Just before Jijiga, we are stopped for a complete security check.
 Everyone got off with all their luggage, were frisked (everything is out of pockets) and my bag is completely unloaded (this causes a problem as repacking is difficult without care).
 I am last in line and amazingly, my bus leaves without me.
-I tried to get a ride with some of the mini-vans but none of the drivers reads Amheric.
+I tried to get a ride with some of the mini-vans but none of the drivers read Amharic.
 The only bus has an older driver with reasonable English and kindly he lets me board for the short drive into Jijiga.

 He let me off at a hotel.
 Jijiga covers a large flat area and is a typical messy city of dirt and tuk-tuks.